mhasanmhasan/from-bash-to-go-part-ii/README.md

 }
 ```

-Note that now we use a pointer to Printer.
-This way we can change the default output by assigning to the Output field:
+Note that now we use a *pointer* to `Printer`.
+This way we can change the default output by assigning to the `Output` field:

 ```go
 // hello/6/cmd/hello/main.go